Lennon Song Begs the Question "What If We Were More Cooperative and Less Competitive?"

 Imagine Valuing Education over Entertainment?

-Imagine what it would be like if we placed a of value educating our children above that of entertainment.
+Imagine what it would be like if we placed a higher value on educating our children above entertainment.
 What if we paid teachers just half of what we pay the average income of an NFL quarterback?
 Would we have better teachers?
 Would our children get better educations?
 If we stopped blaming them for everything that they do on a daily basis for our children.

 Imagine the concept of teaching cooperation in school.
-Imagine the idea of encouraging every child to focus not on grades, but how valuable each individual is in the bigger scheme of things.
-What kind of world could we create if we valued the education process.
+Imagine the idea of encouraging every child to focus not on grades, but on how valuable each individual is in the bigger scheme of things.
+What kind of world could we create if we valued the education process?

 Imagine Viewing Homelessness as a Love Challenge Rather than as a Crime

-What if we stopped looking at homelessness as a challenge to love rather than looking our noses down at those individuals.
-Imagine what it would be like if we could give homeless people a place to sleep every night, no matter what their circumstances.
+What if we stopped looking at homelessness as a challenge to love rather than looking our noses down at those individuals?
+Imagine what it would be like if we could give homeless people a place to sleep every night, no matter their circumstances.

 Imagine Plants and Animals as Man's Co-inhabitants on This Planet

-Isn't it sad that if man were to depart from this earth, the rest of nature would flourish and bring itself back into balance.
-Imagine what it would be like if man decided to work with nature rather than exploit it.
+Isn't it sad that if humans departed from this earth, the rest of nature would flourish and bring itself back into balance?
+Imagine what it would be like if humans decided to work with nature rather than exploit it.
 Imagine cooperating with nature rather than subduing it.

 Is It Crazy to Imagine?

-I don't think that I'm crazy to imagine a world of cooperation rather than a world of competition?
+I don't think that I'm crazy to imagine a world of cooperation rather than a world of competition.
 I think John Lennon had a point.
-I don't see "Imagine" was blasphemous.
+I don't see "Imagine" as blasphemous.
 I see it as a theme song for the vision I see playing in my head.
-I think that if more people had this dream that we are all valuable, that each individual has a place on this planet and each person is special, we would be living in a paradise.
+I think that if more people had this dream that we are all valuable, that each individual has a place on this planet and each person is special, we would be living in paradise.

 Can you imagine?
 I can.
-And imagining a better world is worth being called a few names.
+So what if people call me names for believing this way?
+Imagining a better world is worth being called a few bad names.